Complete Guide to Lace Dyeing Techniques and Color Control

 -

-Multiple illumination conditions
+Multiple lighting conditions

 -

-3. Digital Color Management Systems
+3. Digital Color Management System

 Modern lace dyeing relies heavily on technology: